Synthesizer: Precursors

-1960s: Early years
+1960s: Moog and Buchla

 Robert Moog with Moog synthesizers.
 Many of Moog's inventions, such as voltage-controlled oscillators, became standard in synthesizers.

-The authors of Analog Days define "the early years of the synthesizer" as between 1964 and the mid-1970s, beginning with the debut of the Moog synthesizer.
-Designed by the American engineer Robert Moog, the instrument was a modular synthesizer system composed of numerous separate electronic modules, each capable of generating, shaping, or controlling a sound depending on how each module is connected to other modules by patch cables.
+The authors of Analog Days define "the early years of the synthesizer" as between 1964 and the mid-1970s, beginning with the debut of the Moog synthesizer, designed by the American engineer Robert Moog.
+The Moog was composed of separate modules connected by patch cables that generate, shape or control sound.
 Moog developed a means of controlling pitch through voltage, the voltage-controlled oscillator.
-This, along with Moog components such as envelopes, noise generators, filters, and sequencers, became standard components in synthesizers.
+This became standard, along with Moog components such as envelopes, noise generators, filters, and sequencers.

 Around the same period, the American engineer Don Buchla created the Buchla Modular Electronic Music System.
-Instead of a conventional keyboard, Buchla's system used touchplates which transmitted control voltages depending on finger position and force.
+Instead of a conventional keyboard, Buchla's system used touchplates that transmitted control voltages depending on finger position and force.
 However, the Moog's keyboard made it more accessible and marketable to musicians, and keyboards became the standard means of controlling synthesizers.
 Moog and Buchla initially avoided the word synthesizer for their instruments, as it was associated with the RCA synthesizer; however, by the 1970s, it had become the standard term.